 A lifestyle we lead: We recycle waste.
 We upcycle anything we can imagine.
 We buy local produce from nearby farmers.
 We grow our own veggies and have dozens of fruit trees.
 We prepare homemade cleaning products, make fruit jams and preserve olives.
-We have natural springs the water of which we use for gardening (hopefully one day for a lot more!).
-And, we keep goats as our “natural brush cutters”!
+We have natural springs, the water of which we use for gardening (hopefully one day for a lot more!).
+We keep goats as our “natural brush cutters”!
 AND WE PLANT A TREE FOR EACH GROUP RESERVATION!

 Challenges are opportunities.
 It makes us happy to see how many of our guests share the same concerns and how much we can learn from each other!
 Together we’re stronger in making our impact on the environment as friendly as possible.
 Please find below information on our green efforts – would be great to hear your ideas and comments.

 PS.
-Read more about our new “Plant a tree” commitment:
+Read more about our “Plant A Tree” commitment:

 Upcycling & Recycling

 The majority of our furniture and decoration is either bought at local Brocantes (French for second-hand treasure heaven), hand-made or upcycled by ourselves.
 There are, of course, items we’ve needed to buy new for your comfort, such as beds, mattresses, linen, and bathroom equipment.